Netanyahu defends planned military offensive in Gaza and lashes out at 'global campaign of lies'

 Hunger death toll among children hits 100

-Israel’s air and ground offensive has displaced most of Gaza's population and pushed the territory toward famine.
-Two more Palestinian children died of malnutrition-related causes on Saturday, bringing the toll among children to 100 since the war began.
+Israel’s air and ground offensive has displaced most Palestinians and pushed the territory toward famine.
+Two Palestinian children died of malnutrition-related causes on Saturday, bringing the toll among children to 100 since the war began.

-A total of 117 adults have died of malnutrition-related causes since late June when the ministry started to count that age category, it said.

-The toll from hunger isn’t included in the ministry’s death toll of 61,400 Palestinians in the war.
-The ministry, part of the Hamas-run government and staffed by medical professionals, doesn’t distinguish between fighters or civilians, but says around half of the dead have been women and children.
-The U.N. and independent experts consider it the most reliable source on war casualties.

 Labor strike urged in Israel over looming offensive

-Bereaved families and relatives of hostages still held in Gaza urged Israeli companies to declare a general strike next week.
-Tens of thousands of Israelis rallied in Tel Aviv on Saturday night in what local media called one of the largest anti-government protests in recent months.

-The families and their supporters fear that expanding the war will endanger their loved ones.
-Fifty hostages taken in the Hamas-led attack on Oct.
-7, 2023, that sparked the war remain in Gaza, with 20 of those believed to be alive.
+Hostages' relatives urged a labor strike in Israel next week over the plans to expand military operations in Gaza City, fearing it will endanger their loved ones.
+Fifty hostages remain after being taken in the Hamas-led attack on Oct.
+7, 2023, that sparked the war.
+Twenty are believed to be alive.

 Lishay Miran-Lavi, whose husband, Omri, is among the hostages, appealed to U.S. President Donald Trump and special envoy Steve Witkoff to halt the fighting.

-Also Sunday, Israeli Defense Minister Israel Katz toured the northern part of the Israeli-occupied West Bank, where about 40,000 Palestinians have been driven from their homes this year in the West Bank’s largest displacement since Israel captured the territory in 1967.

-Israel says the operations are needed to stamp out militancy, as violence by all sides has surged since the war in Gaza began.
-Katz said the military would remain in the area's refugee camps at least until the end of the year, and said the number of warnings about attacks against Israelis in the West Bank had decreased by 80% since the operation began in January.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writer Melanie Lidman contributed from Tel Aviv, Israel.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel; Edith M. Lederer at the United Nations and Jamey Keaten in Geneva contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war